gpsoft/xf-sand/README.md

     (rf-s "12")         ;;=> "12"

 - 0-arity version is used to create initial value when it's not supplied to `reduce`
-- 2-arity version do the reduction
+- 2-arity version does the reduction
 - 1-arity version is called once after reducing is done and returns final output

 ### Early termination

+T.B.D.

-When reducing is finished before consuming all inputs, the 2-arity version calls `reduced`.
+When reducing is finished before consuming all inputs, the 2-arity version can call `reduced`.
 You can see if it's done or not with `reduced?`.
 When it is, use `deref` to get the final value.
-And you can't re-use the reducing function any more.
+And you can't re-use the reducing function any more(because it has states inside).